agungTuanany/docker-mastery-complete-toolset/chapter-6-docker-compose-the-multi-container-tool/README.md

 #### YAML indentation

-Synopsis of YAML Basic Elements.
-The synopsis of YAML basic elements is given
-here: Comments in YAML begins with the (#) character.
+The synopsis of YAML basic elements is given here: Comments in YAML begins with the (#) character.
 Comments must be separated from other tokens by whitespaces.
 Indentation of whitespace is used to denote structure.
 Tabs are not included as indentation for YAML files.
 List members are denoted by a leading hyphen (-).
 [source](http://www.tutorialspoint.com/yaml/yaml_basics.html)

 #### YAML: `version`